Four Lessons Learned About Cyber Security and the Remote Workforce

 There’s been no single more significant shift in the workforce than that caused by the Coronavirus pandemic in 2020.
 Almost overnight, millions of workers left the office to continue their workplace efforts from their dining room tables.
 While technologies made this massive shift possible, those same technologies revealed security lapses in companies’ IT infrastructures, exposing them to ransomware attacks, data loss, and business continuity risks.

-What lessons have we learned about cyber security and the remote workforce over the past year-and-a-half?
+What lessons have we learned about cyber security and the remote workforce?
 Here are four that resonate with our expert team.

 1. Do your homework on at-home work

 Does your company have a network and remote work security plan and policies?
 If you didn’t have one in place prior to your workforce leaving the office, it’s still not too late to create one and act on it.

 Network security policies provide a roadmap for how you plan to secure and protect your organization’s IT infrastructure.
 The first step in creating a network security plan is to perform a risk analysis.
 We recommend you engage a Managed Security Services Provider (MSSP), like Net at Work, experienced in the task to help complete the analysis.
 An MSSP has access to vulnerability testing tools that most companies do not.
 The actual network security policy is a written document that defines your security guidelines and practices.
 Make this a living document that is updated frequently.